serena-mou/oceankind_CV/README.md

 **Options:**
 - `--src str` Source YOLO yaml file describing train dataset
 - `--name str` Model name for saving
+- `--classes str` List of classes to train on.
+Skip if using all classes
+- `--pretrain str` Path to pretrained model or existing yolo models.
+Default is yolo11m.

 **Outputs:**
 - `/pwd/OK_CV/name/` Model training stats and outputs